nessunonessuno/nand2tetris-rust-solutions/README.md

 # nand2tetris Solutions in Rust

 This repository contains my solutions to the nand2tetris course, implemented primarily in Rust.
-Some older parts of the project, originally created using the web editor, have been retained despite being incomplete. (jk i deleted it, mostly were hdl files)
+Some older parts of the project, originally created using the web editor, have been retained despite being incomplete.

 ## About nand2tetris